This page will help you understand Wyoming alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 II.
 More Wyoming Alcohol Laws

 Package stores, bars, and restaurants can sell or serve alcohol any day of the week.
 And they can do so between 6:00 a.m. and 2:00 a.m.
 That’s state law.
-However, municipalities can be more restrictive.
-Especially for Sunday sales.
+But towns can be more restrictive.
+They often are for Sunday sales.

 It’s a violation of Wyoming Alcohol laws to sell alcohol to anyone under the age of 21.
 That includes adults under that age.

 It’s illegal for anyone under age 21 to buy, or attempt to buy, alcohol.
-However, they may do so to help police entrap sellers.
+But they may do so to help police entrap sellers.

 Parents may buy alcohol in restaurants, bars and other places serving alcohol for their offspring to drink with them.